 Long’s Chapel Highlights

-1929 – Long’s Chapel moved across the street (to present location) and built a new church building to house growing worship and Sunday School ministries.
+1929 – Long’s Chapel moved across the street (to present location) and built a new church building to house growing worship and Sunday school ministries.

-1950 – Long’s Chapel demonstrated it’s love for young people by partnering with the Boy Scouts.
+1950 – 1953 Long’s Chapel demonstrated its love for young people by partnering with the Boy Scouts.
 The church then responded to become a growing discipleship by sponsoring a School of Mission.

-2001 – A new Sanctuary Building was completed to meet the demand of overflowing worship space, with additional education and play space for children.
+2001 – A new Sanctuary building was completed to meet the demand of overflowing worship space with additional education and play space for children.

 Early 2000’s – Due to an emphasis on Reaching, Growing and Serving, Long’s Chapel rapidly expanded in membership and worship attendance to become the largest United Methodist Church in North Carolina, west of Hickory.
 We remain so today.